cmdalbem/portfolio/src/pages/shuffle/index.md

 forceOrder: 1
 title: "Nubank's Customer Support Platform"
 minibio: "Designing a new version to improve the productivity and quality of the company's award-winning customer support."
-description: "Shuffle, Nubank's internal CX platform, started in 2014 as a simple CRM tool to show customer information to the agent who was serving a customer.
-Years later it grew to be much more than that, centralizing all support channels (chat, email and telephone) and dozens of different backoffice jobs.
-This project aimed to understand better the users and stakeholders expectations of what a new version of this tool could look like.
-I identified, prototyped and tested solutions to the main painpoints while taking into account strategic drivers to make sure the product was built to scale with the business."
+description: "Shuffle, Nubank's internal CX platform, began in 2014 as a simple CRM tool, and throughout the years it evolved to centralize all support channels and an immense and complex system of backoffice tasks.
+While tasked to redesign it, I took some steps back to understand user and stakeholder expectations, and then I brainstorm, prototyped, and tested multiple improvements and new features."
 metrics: ['Time Spent per ticket', 'CSAT', 'Developers productivity', 'Platform NPS']
 tags: ['design', 'UX research', 'Product management']
 team: "Lucas Senna (Engineer), Felipe Thomé (Engineer), Rafael Santos (Xpeer), Otto Sporteman (PM), Eder Rodrigues (PM), João Bahia (Business Analyst), et al."